Code-Institute-Submissions/urban-paws/README.md

 To clone this project from GitHub.

-1. Open the project repository on GitHub and click the Code dropdown button.
+1. Open the project repository on GitHub and click the **Code** dropdown button.
-2. Select **HTTPS** and copy the URL.
+2. Select the **HTTPS** tab and copy the URL.
-3. In your preferred IDE, open **Git Bash**.
+3. Open your terminal (Mac OS, Linux) or Git-Bash terminal (Windows).
 4. Change the current working directory to the location where you want the cloned directory to be created.
-5. Type **git clone**, and then paste the URL copied from GitHub.
+5. Type **git clone**, enter a space and then paste the URL copied from GitHub.
-6. Press **Enter** and the local clone will be created.
+6. Press **Enter** and the local clone will be created in the specified directory.

 ## Credits